 The Kathmandu Valley is awash with ancient temples and sacred sites, but Budhanilkantha is a little bit special.
 For one thing, it lies off the main traveller circuit, so most visitors are local devotees.
-This gives Budhanilkantha a uniquely mystical air – butter lamps flicker in the breeze, incense curls through the air, and devotees toss around tika powder like confetti.
+This gives Budhanilkantha a uniquely mystical air – come on a busier day and you'll discover butter lamps flickering in the breeze, incense curling through the air, and devotees tossing around tika powder like confetti.

 The focal point of the devotions at Budhanilkantha is a large reclining statue of Vishnu as Narayan, the creator of all life, who floats on the cosmic sea.
 From his navel grew a lotus and from the lotus came Brahma, who in turn created the world.
 The 5m-long Licchavi-style image was created in the 7th or 8th century from one monolithic piece of black stone and hauled here from outside the valley by devotees.
 It’s one of the most impressive pieces of sculpture in Nepal, and that’s saying something!